 You can definitely make money on any topic if you're creative enough.
 But some topic can make you a lot more money than others.

-For example, let’s say you have a blog about traveling.
+For example, let's say you have a blog about travelling.
 You can review backpacks and other travel equipment and include affiliate links for your viewers to buy.

 If you own a blog about animals, for example, there aren't as many affiliate links you can put.
 If the animals are pets though, you can put affiliate links for toys or similar.

 The other way to make money is with Ads.
 Most bloggers implement Google Ads for ad monetization.
 But this is usually done parallel with affiliate links and maybe other sources of monetization.

 This is the first part of answering your main question - How do I start a blog.
 It's also the most important part.
 The topic might dictate how your other steps are performed.